Patricia Bernstein: Biography

-Bernstein handled all the publicity for this book herself, generating dozens of interviews, news stories and book reviews in national and local media including The New York Times, The Washington Post, The Dallas Morning News, National Public Radio and the Canadian Broadcasting Corporation.
-She is still being invited to give lectures about this book.
-In 2012, she was asked to shoot an interview about the lynching of Jesse Washington and the early years of the NAACP for the NAACP Archives.
+The book was covered by dozens of media outlets, including The New York Times, The Washington Post, The Dallas Morning News, National Public Radio and the Canadian Broadcasting Corporation.
+In 2012, Bernstein was asked to do an interview about the lynching of Jesse Washington and the early years of the NAACP for the NAACP Archives.

-Bernstein's third book, Ten Dollars to Hate: The Texas Man Who Fought the Klan, was published in spring 2017 by Texas A&M University Press.
-Ten Dollars to Hate was a finalist for a 2017 award from the Texas Institute of Letters and was named twice by the Austin American-Statesman of the 50 best books ever written about Texas.
+Bernstein's third book, Ten Dollars to Hate: The Texas Man Who Fought the Klan, was published in 2017 by Texas A&M University Press.
+Ten Dollars to Hate was a finalist for the Ramirez Family Award from the Texas Institute of Letters and was named twice by the Austin American-Statesman as one of the 53 best books ever written about Texas.

-The book tells the story about the only mass-movement version of the Ku Klux Klan (KKK), the 1920s Klan, which had between one and three million members across the entire U.S., not just in the Deep South.
+The book tells the story of the only mass-movement version of the Ku Klux Klan (KKK), the 1920s Klan, which had between three and five million members across the entire U.S., not just in the Deep South.
 Revived in 1915 by a failed preacher and vigorously promoted by two Atlanta publicists, the 1920s KKK seized municipal government and law enforcement in many communities, indulged in extravagant violence against whites and blacks alike, and actually elected Klan governors and sent Klan senators to Washington.

 The book's hero is a 29-year-old Texas district attorney Dan Moody who, in a series of dramatic trials in Georgetown, Texas, in 1923, was the first prosecutor to succeed in convicting several Klansmen for a vicious assault and getting them serious prison time.
 He became a national sensation overnight, was elected Texas' youngest governor ever in 1926, and was considered for the vice-presidential spot on a national ticket with Franklin Roosevelt.